 When a space becomes available, the CDC will send an offer of enrollment to families via email.
-Once you have accepted the spot, an enrollment deposit of \$50.00 and a registration fee of \$35.00 will need to be paid prior to receiving the registration documents.
+Once you have accepted the spot, an enrollment deposit of \$100.00 and a registration fee of \$75.00 will need to be paid prior to receiving the registration documents.
 All registration documents will need to be completed before the required 2-hour transition time.
 During the scheduled transition time, you and your child will meet the teacher(s) and visit the classroom.

-Our teachers and administrators gather information during the enrollment process by asking parents questions about special needs of the child and prior childcare experiences.
 All the data is kept strictly confidential in the child's file and kept locked in an administrator's office.
-We will only release your information under your authorization or when requested by Child Care Licensing.
+We will only release your information under your authorization or when requested by Childcare Licensing.